keisentraut/age-keygen-deterministic/README.md

 # age-keygen-deterministic

-This is a very simple Rust CLI tool which you can use to deterministically create an [AGE](https://github.com/FiloSottile/age) private key from a passphrase.
+This is a very simple Rust CLI tool which you can use to deterministically derive an [age encryption](https://github.com/FiloSottile/age) keypair from a passphrase.

 ## Compile